aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to JSON Format in Android via Java" h2="Design Android applications to export DOTX to JSON without using Microsoft<sup>&reg;</sup> Word or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert DOTX to JSON format in your Android Applications via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-By using document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to JSON.
+Using Aspose.Total for Android via Java, you can easily convert DOTX to JSON format in your Android Applications.
+Aspose.Words for Android via Java is a document manipulation and conversion API that can be used to export DOTX to HTML.
+Once the DOTX file is converted to HTML, Aspose.Cells for Android via Java can be used to convert the HTML to JSON.

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide range of document formats.
+It includes APIs for manipulating and converting documents, spreadsheets, images, and other file formats.
+Aspose.Words for Android via Java is a powerful API that enables developers to manipulate and convert documents in various formats, including DOTX.
+It can be used to export DOTX to HTML.

+Aspose.Cells for Android via Java is a powerful API that enables developers to manipulate and convert spreadsheets in various formats, including HTML.
+It can be used to convert HTML to JSON.
+The API provides a wide range of features, including support for various file formats, support for various data sources, and support for various data formats.

+By using Aspose.Total for Android via Java, Aspose.Words for Android via Java, and Aspose.Cells for Android via Java, you can easily convert DOTX to JSON format in your Android Applications.
+The APIs provide a comprehensive suite of features that enable developers to manipulate and convert documents, spreadsheets, images, and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}